heavyedge/heavyedge-landmarks/doc/source/index.rst

 **Pre-shapes** are a transformed representation of landmarks that removes location and size information.
 They are useful for analyzing intrinsic shape properties without the influence of external factors.
-For most shape analysis, pre-shapes are what you want to work with.
+For most shape analyses, pre-shapes are what you want to work with.
 :func:`preshape` transforms any configuration matrices to pre-shapes.

 **Dual pre-shapes** are a further transformation of pre-shapes that maps them back to the original space.
-They are introduced to assist with visualization of pre-shapes.
+They are introduced to assist with the visualization of pre-shapes.
 Note that dual pre-shape matrices are rank-deficient, and might lead to numerical errors if you use them for analysis.
 :func:`preshape_dual` maps any pre-shapes back to the original space.